Swan (singer)

 Park Su-jin (born July 11, 2003), better known by her stage name Swan, is a South Korean singer.
-She is a member of South Korean girl group Purple Kiss.
+She was a member of South Korean girl group Purple Kiss until their disbandment in 2025.
 She made her solo debut with her debut single album Twenty, which was produced by Jung Key, on July 2, 2023.

 Career

 Pre-debut

 Swan did the guide version of Chungha's "Snapping" and participated in the chorus of the official release as the background vocals.

 She has been an RBW trainee since 2017.

 2020–present: Debut with Purple Kiss

 On July 23, 2020, Swan was confirmed to be a member of Purple Kiss with the release of her debut trailer on the group's YouTube channel.
 In September, she had a temporary hiatus for health reasons, making her unable to participate on the group's first pre-debut release, "My Heart Skip a Beat".
 RBW stated her return to the group on December 23.